 Knowledge Base

-You can customize the Opt-in e-mails/text messages that are sent to your end-users.
-Simply navigate to the Messaging -> Opt-in Settings menu, and then open up the Opt-in Template section:
+You can customize the Contact Update emails/text messages that are sent to your end-users.
+Simply navigate to the Messaging -> Contact Update Settings menu, and then open up the Email/SMS Templates section:

 Do NOT remove the $url variable or any formatting as it pertains to the URL.
 Please only change the wording as removing the URL will remove the link the user will receive.